For week by week description of requirements, assignments, and exams, refer to the Course Outline at the following link:

 Students With Disabilities Policy

 If you are a student with a documented disability wanting to request accommodations for this course, please contact Trina Geye, Director of Student Disability Services, at email@example.com , 254.968.9400, or Math 201.
-For more information, please view page 85 of the catalog or visit www.tarleton.edu/~sds
+For more information, please view the Student Disabilities section of the catalog or visit www.tarleton.edu/~sds

 Cheating, plagiarism (submitting another person's materials or ideas as one's own), or doing work for another person who will receive academic credit are all impermissible.
 This includes the use of unauthorized books, notebooks, or other sources in order to secure or give help during an examination; the unauthorized copying of examinations, assignments, reports, or term papers; or the presentation of unacknowledged material as if it were the student's own work.
 Any student caught cheating will receive a grade of "F" for the class.
 Further disciplinary action may be taken beyond the Department of Fine Arts .
 This decision will be mine in consultation with the department head.
 Cheating is serious business and the penalties for engaging in this sort of activity will be severe.
 Consult the following link for further information on academic conduct as specified in your student handbook: http://www.tarleton.edu/catalog/academic-information/academic-honesty.html

 One of the biggest frustrations in an online course can be the technology required to make it happen.
 Don't hesitate to contact the technology resource personnel at Tarleton.
 They are there to help you.
-The CII (Center for Instructional Innovation) number is 254/968-1960.
+The help desk number is 254/968-1960.
 Here is a webpage with several links to help you.
-Please access this page and take the opportunity to configure your computer before the semester begins.
+Please access this page and take the opportunity to configure your computer before the course begins.

 Online Help Page